-Command Definition configure-webservice-management configure the monitoring or the maxhistory attributes of a deployed web service. create-transformation-rule Creates an XSLT transformation rule that can be applied to a web service operation.
+Command Definition configure the monitoring or the maxhistory attributes of a deployed web service. configure-webservice-management create-transformation-rule Creates an XSLT transformation rule that can be applied to a web service operation.
 The rule can be applied either to a request or to a response.